Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 • USA – The Educational Commission For Foreign Medical Graduates (ECFMG) requires a medical degree to have a minimum duration of four years.

 • Australia – The Australian Medical Council (AMC) maintains an additional database of Recognised Medical Schools.
+It also requires a medical degree to have a minimum duration of four years.

-+Why Study Medicine in the Caribbean Islands?
++ icon14Why Study Medicine in the Caribbean Islands?

 • Medical universities in the Caribbean Islands are leaders in medicine programmes that qualify graduates with a globally-recognised degree that enables them to work in specialised medical areas all over the world.